-- GOAL 1: Provide facilities and opportunities in the community for a balanced recreational program of physical and cultural activities for the residents of Midway. - Objective 1: Maintain the master recreation plan for the City which identifies the current and future parks, open space corridors and trail systems, to accommodate the existing and future growth of the community. - Guideline 1: Determine the functional classification of the existing recreational facilities of the City with respect to parks, open space corridors, trails and other opportunities for both active and passive recreation. - Guideline 2: Continue to coordinate and participate with Wasatch County for cooperation of recreational planning within the County particularly with the planning and development of the County fairgrounds and recreation complex. - Guideline 3: Ensure that City parks, buildings, land and recreational facilities are useful, attractive, and appropriately sized. - Guideline 4: Park and recreational facilities should be planned and designed to meet their proposed purpose and contribute to the design theme of the community. - Guideline 5: All future major developments shall be planned with trail linkages to the Trail System Master Plan located in the Capitol Facilities Plan and Main Street sidewalk system.
-All new development will be reviewed by the Parks, Trails, and Tree Committee to help analyze trail and connectivity needs to better design and trail infrastructure to meet those needs. - Guideline 6: Encourage community involvement for maintaining parks and trails.
+GOAL 1: Provide facilities and opportunities in the community for a balanced recreational program of physical and cultural activities for the residents of Midway.

+Objective 1: Maintain the master recreation plan for the City which identifies the current and future parks, open space corridors and trail systems, to accommodate the existing and future growth of the community.

+Guideline 1: Determine the functional classification of the existing recreational facilities of the City with respect to parks, open space corridors, trails and other opportunities for both active and passive recreation.

+Guideline 2: Continue to Coordinate and participate with Wasatch County for cooperation of recreational planning within the County particularly with the planning and development of the County fairgrounds and recreation complex.

+Guideline 3: Ensure that City parks, buildings, landland, and recreational facilities are useful, and attractive and appropriately sized.

+Guideline 4: Park and recreational facilities should be planned and designed to meet their proposed purpose and contribute to the design theme of the community.

+Guideline 5: All future major developments shall be planned with trail linkages to the Trail System Master Plan located in the Capitol Facilities Plan and Main Street sidewalk system.
+All new development will be reviewed by the Parks, Trails, and Trees Committee to help analyze trail and connectivity needs to better design and trail infrastructure to meet those needs.

-Parks, Trails, and Recreation Goals and Guidelines
+Guideline 6: Reform the Trails Committee to become the Parks, Trails and Recreation Committee that will serve, as needed, as a recommending body that will provide input on matters pertaining to parks, trails, and recreation.
+Guideline 7: For the planning of new parks and redevelopment of existing parks a community based planning input process may be considered.

+Guideline 6: Encourage community involvement for maintaining parks and trails.

-- Objective 2: Incorporate plans, programs, and funding sources to meet the present and future recreational demands of all sectors of the community. - Guideline 1: Maintain a Capital Facilities Plan which incorporates a funding program for construction of improvements to the City's recreational system.
-Civic improvement proposals should be determined for community and all costs, feasibility, and safety issues should be considered including alternative funding sources to provide adequate recreation improvements, such as impact fees. - Guideline 2: Continue to coordinate with surrounding communities to encourage intergovernmental cooperation to meet the recreational needs of area residents including parks and trails etc. - Guideline 3: Consider all funding sources, including bonds, and development techniques that are available for parks, trails and recreational activities. - Guideline 4: Regularly review and update the park and recreation impact fee based on park development costs and the recreational needs of Midway residents. - Guideline 5: Promote and solicit the donation of land, recreation and park equipment by private and corporate organizations and recognize their support. - Guideline 6: Maintain user fee schedules when an individual or group has exclusive use of a publicly owned recreational facility. - Guideline 7: Protect parks and recreational areas from incompatible developments and uses on adjacent properties. - Guideline 8: Establish standards for park and recreation facility maintenance to ensure a well-maintained facility and foster an attractive and safe recreational environment. - Guideline 9: Collaborate with community groups and organizations for the establishment and scheduling of community events and cultural activities for the recreational benefit of Midway residents. - Guideline 10: Maximize the use of existing public facilities within the community.
+Objective 2: Incorporate plans, programs, and funding sources to meet the present and future recreational demands of all sectors of the community.

+Guideline 1: Maintain a Capital Facilities Plan which incorporates a funding program for the construction of improvements to the City's recreational system.
+Civic improvement proposals should be determined for the entire community and all costs, feasibility, and safety issues should be considered including alternative funding sources to provide adequate recreation improvements, such as impact fees.

+Guideline 2: Continue to Ecoordinate with surrounding communities to encourage intergovernmental cooperation to meet the recreational needs of area residents including parks and trails etc.

+Guideline 3: Consider all funding sources, including bonds, and development techniques that are available for parks, trails, and recreational activities.

+Guideline 4: Regularly review and update the park and recreation impact fee based on park development costs and the recreational needs of Midway residents.

+Guideline 5: Promote and solicit the donation of land, recreation and park equipment by private and corporate organizations and recognize their support.

+Guideline 6: Maintain user fee schedules when an individual or group has exclusive use of a publicly owned recreational facility.

+Guideline 7: Protect parks and recreational areas from incompatible developments and uses on adjacent properties.

+Guideline 8: Establish standards for park and recreation facility maintenance to ensure a well-maintained facility and foster an attractive and safe recreational environment.

+Guideline 9: Collaborate with community groups and organizations for the establishment and scheduling of community events and cultural activities for the recreational benefit of Midway residents.

+Guideline 10: Maximize the use of existing public facilities within the community.

+Open Space